rmastand/MODProducer/README.md

    ln -sf /cvmfs/cms-opendata-conddb.cern.ch/FT_53_LV5_AN1_RUNA FT_53_LV5_AN1
    ln -sf /cvmfs/cms-opendata-conddb.cern.ch/FT_53_LV5_AN1_RUNA.db FT_53_LV5_AN1_RUNA.db
    ```

-If using simulated data, the opendata page for that record will tell you which global tag to use.
-Set up the symbolic links as before:
+If using simulated data, set up the symbolic links as follows:

   ```
   ln -sf /cvmfs/cms-opendata-conddb.cern.ch/START53_LV6A1 START53_LV6A1
   ln -sf /cvmfs/cms-opendata-conddb.cern.ch/START53_LV6A1.db START53_LV6A1.db
    ```
 Now, edit `JEC_cfg.py` as necessary.
 For datasets later than 2010, you may need to add an analogue to lines 9 and 11.
 Ensure that `process.GlobalTag.globaltag` is set to the global tag you want to use + `::All` (line 14).
 ALso ensure that the `globaltag` argument in `process.ak5` is set to the correct global tag (line 24).

+Then run:

 ```
 cmsRun JEC_cfg.py
 ```